 expectations on Wednesday, pointing to a slowing PC industry and

 * On the other hand, shares of the world's largest chip gear

 closing bell following a better-than-expected earnings report

-trading; sources said on Wednesday the electronics retailer's
+trading; sources said on Wednesday its founder, Richard Schulze,

-founder may scrap a buyout bid and instead line up investors to
+may scrap a buyout bid and instead, line up investors to take a

 minority position in the electronics retailer.